The Happiness Hypothesis, by Jonathan Haidt (2006)

 Pages: 243, Final verdict: Must-read

 How should we live our life in order to be happy?
-The Happiness Hypothesis is the first book by psychologist Jonathan Haidt, nowadays a professor of business ethics at New York University and an expert in the field of psychology concerned with morality.
+The Happiness Hypothesis is the first book by psychologist Jonathan Haidt, today a professor of business ethics at New York University and an expert in the field of psychology concerned with morality.
 He approaches this centuries-old question by studying great works of philosophy and modern science to build a compelling vision of how our mind works.

 A divided self